databendlabs/databend/README.md

 </div>
 </div>

-Datafuse is a Modern Cloud-Native Data Processing & Analysis Platform written in Rust, inspired by [ClickHouse](https://github.com/ClickHouse/ClickHouse) and powered by [Arrow](https://github.com/apache/arrow), built to make it easy to power the Data Cloud.
+Datafuse is a Modern Cloud-Native Data Processing & Analytics Platform written in Rust, inspired by [ClickHouse](https://github.com/ClickHouse/ClickHouse) and powered by [Arrow](https://github.com/apache/arrow), built to make it easy to power the Data Cloud.

 ## Principles